 In the build-up, avoid any situations that might make you feel stressed and instead try to adopt a positive attitude, one that results in a genuine eagerness to engage in a debate about the work you've been toiling over for a substantial period of time.

 If you are travelling to the examination, be sure to check that you have everything you wish to take with you, including the thesis, plus any notes or other materials that will help support your claims.

 The PhD viva can last between one and four hours - usually two - so it's necessary to pace yourself to get off to the best possible start.

 Remember, the examiners aren't trying to trip you up - they want you to pass and are primarily there to hear you talk about your project.
 So after the polite introductions they'll typically start with an ice-breaker to put you at ease and help calm the nerves.

 It's meant to be an open and honest conversation about your work, so feel free to politely disagree with the examiners, especially on areas you feel strongly about.
 Don't forget to use examples from your thesis to back up what you're saying, remembering to be clear and concise.

 If you know your way around your thesis and can explain your thinking and way of working, this test shouldn't be a problem.
 And if you don't know the answer to a specific question - admit it, as it's better to concede your limitations in an area than ramble on and hope they don't notice you're struggling to come up with an explanation.
 No research is perfect, so it's important to appreciate this during the discussion - but don't be too overcritical about your work either, as that's not your job.

-Finally, as the viva can quickly move from a series of friendly questions to those that are more in-depth, take some time to think before answering.
-Don't worry about any periods of silence from the examiners, as this certainly isn't an indication that you're doing badly or you've failed.
+Finally, as the PhD viva can quickly move from a series of friendly questions to those that are more in-depth, take some time to think before answering.
+Don't worry about any periods of silence from the examiners, as this certainly isn't an indication that you're doing badly.